denten-books/plain-text/0-intro.md

 and formats that structure human--computer interaction; in the literary device; and in the strange shape of contemporary inscription, which, no longer a single mark on paper, stretches between the site of fleeting projection, the screen, and the site of storage in its solid, archival state.
-In another sense, this book is about more than words, screens, and archives: it reasons through the dynamics of technological settlement and displacement, through the comforts and the discomforts of inhabiting our numerous extensions of self,
+In quite another sense, this book is about more than words, screens, and archives: it reasons through the dynamics of technological settlement and displacement, through the comforts and the discomforts of inhabiting our numerous extensions of self,